gravestench/director/README.md

 Scenes and Systems can be created with lua scripts.
 The only requirement is that the script contain an `init` and `update` function.
 This is true for both Scenes and Systems.

-Before this script execution, a scene or system will initialize the lua state machine with global tables that are constants, other systems, the scene object factories, etc.
+Before script execution, a scene or system will initialize the lua state machine with global tables that are constants, other systems, the scene object factories, etc.